Postdoctoral Fellowship Scheme

 Mentoring

 A key component of the fellowship is mentorship from a permanent member of staff at the institution hosting the postdoctoral fellowship (this can be any of the seven institutions within NINE DTP).
-To identify a potential mentors, in addition to perusing department webpages, you may wish to consult relevant pathway leads at the institution(s) you are considering.
+To identify a potential mentor, in addition to perusing department webpages, you may wish to consult relevant pathway leads at the institution(s) you are considering.
 Pathway leads can be identified via our Pathways page.

 Benefits

-This one-year (two-year if part-time) fellowship provides salary (generally at Point 30 on the national Higher Education pay-scale, set at £37,099 for 2023-24).
+This one-year (two-year if part-time) fellowship provides salary (generally at Point 30 on the national Higher Education pay-scale, set at £37,999 for 2024-25).
 In addition, fellows may budget £10,000 for other costs including mentoring costs, travel and subsistence, conference attendance, training, and fieldwork.

 Applications